alllee/AzureAIMystery/Challenge 2: Logic Apps/README.md

 As we have the all the statements together we need to loop through them so that we can look at one statement at a time.
 To do this in logic apps you use the "For each" control operation.

-* Navugate back to the Desinger for your logic app and add a new step.
+* Navigate back to the Designer for your logic app and add a new step.
 Search for the "Control" operation.
 In there, select the "For each" action.
   <p align="center">
    <img src="https://user-images.githubusercontent.com/73177811/114725447-69927c00-9d34-11eb-8dbc-b03f746e322d.png" width="600"/>
   </p>